manuth/WSCPackageGenerator/generators/app/templates/wsc-package-quickstart.md

 A value indicating whether the user **must** provide a value for this attribute.

 #### `ValueByContent`
-This property allows you to specify whether the value should be taken from the content of the BB-code if no value for this attribute is present.
+This property allows you to specify whether the value should be taken from the content of the BB-code.
+Please note that **this will remove the content of the bb-code**.

 URL-Tags, for example, have this set to `true` which causes...
 ```